Richard A. Tonry: Education

 He graduated in 1962 from Spring Hill College in Mobile, Alabama.
-In 1967, he earned a law degree from Loyola University New Orleans College of Law.
+In 1967, he earned a Juris Doctor degree from Loyola University New Orleans College of Law.
 He practiced law in the New Orleans area for almost a decade before being elected to the Louisiana House of Representatives in the first-ever nonpartisan blanket primary held at the state level in the fall of 1975.

 Politics

 He served a year (1976) in Louisiana House District 103.
 In the state House, he was an unabashed supporter of organized labor and was particularly close to Louisiana AFL-CIO leader Victor Bussie.
-Tonry led the push to kill a right-to-work bill in the 1976 legislative session, but those efforts failed and the bill became law without the signature of Governor Edwin W. Edwards, like Tonry, a strong supporter of organized labor and close friend of Bussie.
-Thus Louisiana became the last southern state to adopt a right-to-work bill.
+Tonry led the push to kill a right-to-work bill in the 1976 legislative session, but those efforts failed and the bill became law without the signature of Governor Edwin W. Edwards, who, like Tonry, was a strong supporter of organized labor and close friend of Bussie's.
+Thus, Louisiana became the last Southern state to adopt a right-to-work bill.

-Shortly after taking his state House seat, Tonry declared his candidacy for the United States Congress from Louisiana's 1st congressional district after the 36-year Democratic incumbent, Felix Edward Hébert, announced his retirement.
+Shortly after taking his state House seat, Tonry declared his candidacy for the United States Congress from Louisiana's 1st congressional district after the 36-year Democratic incumbent, F. Edward Hébert, announced his retirement.
 In the Democratic primary, Tonry upset New Orleans City Councilman James Moreau, then narrowly defeated Republican Bob Livingston, an assistant state attorney general, in the general election.
-It was one of the last congressional elections held before Louisiana adopted its nonpartisan blanket primary for Congressional elections in 1978.
+It was one of the last congressional elections held before Louisiana adopted its nonpartisan blanket primary for such elections in 1978.